DominicMaas/Graphics/README.md

 # WASM (Web Assembly)

-Make sure wasm-bindgen-cli is installed!
+Make sure the following dependencies are installed:

-`cargo install -f wasm-bindgen-cli`
+- `cargo install -f wasm-bindgen-cli`
+- `cargo install simple-http-server`

+To build a project for web, go to the project folder and run build_wasm

+Example:

+1. `cd example`
+2. `.\build_wasm.bat`
+3. `cd web`
+4. `simple-http-server`

+Note: Use Edge or Chrome Cannery with the WebGPU flags enabled